jlovegren0/aermod/README.md

 force approach, this package permits running 1000-1000000, random simulations in a reasonable amount of time, depending on the number of source groups and receptors considered.

+# Implementation Details

+Running a Monte Carlo simulation consists of three steps. \* First, binary POSTFILEs files are converted into impact matrices. \* Second, a simulation plan is generated, consisting of randomly selected hours of operation for each simulation trial.\* Third, Monte Carlo trials are run, each trial consisting of two steps: + Impact matrices corresponding to non-continuous sources are altered so that concentration corresponding to a non-operating hours is zero. + All relevant impact matrices are summed, and a design value for the total impact matrix is calculated. \* Results are evaluated following specified criteria.

 ``` r
 #Convert some POST files (not provided) into impact matrices